3 Steps to Becoming a Licensed Plumber

 Four years of on-the-job training, or an apprenticeship, is required before you can sit for the state licensing exam.
 An apprenticeship consists of working under the supervision of a licensed plumber to learn and practice all the skills a plumber needs.

 In Illinois, apprentice plumbers must obtain an apprentice plumber’s license.
 Apprentice license requirements include:

-Capps plumbing has a robust apprenticeship program that offers valuable on-the-job training.
+Capps Plumbing & Sewer has a robust apprenticeship program that offers valuable on-the-job training.